Sliding Scale of Living Toys

 - Bob, a ventriloquist dummy, from Soap is a subversion to this, he is strictly an inanimate object but he talks so often and so life-like that often characters think he is real and he's more popular than the character who uses him.

 - Reynardine possessing Annie's toy wolf in Gunnerkrigg Court.
-Can become Level 6 at will.

 - Ted, John's teddy bear from Ted.